Last Updated on by Bree

 Another thing to stop buying to save money is cable TV.

-The thing is, cable TV subscriptions are usually set on automated payments, so whether you use them or not, you’d pay for it by the end of the month.
+So whether you use them or not, you’d pay for it by the end of the month.

 But you can consider the free version of Hulu, watch a few ads but still watch free TV.